01-edu/public/docs/db/graphql.md

 ---

-- The following query get all events in a given campus, the output for this query will be the:
+- The following query returns all events in a given campus, the output for this query will be the:
   - object name
   - path of the event
   - parent event (this will be the parent event of the given child event)